-Beginning in the 2021-2022 academic year, the first \$7,800 of government student financial assistance (loans and grants) will be counted as part of students' resources in the Faculty's Financial Aid Program.
-Students receiving aid of less than \$7,800 will have that amount counted as part of their resources.
+Beginning in the 2023-2024 academic year, the first \$10,000 of government student financial assistance (loans and grants) will be counted as part of students' resources in the Faculty's Financial Aid Program.
+Students receiving aid of less than \$10,000 will have this amount counted as part of their resources.